-Most NeuroTypicals have little idea how to work with autistics.
+Most NeuroTypicals have little idea about how to work with autistics.
 They seek to make autistics behave in a compatible manner with their society.
 Their goal is to manage autistics, not to develop them.
-Hence, in order to create their own successes, autistics have to invent and use unconventional strategies and methods.
-NeuroTypical strategies usually fit them poorly and NeuroTypicals are typically unable to offer suitable strategies.
+Hence, to create their successes, autistics must invent and use unconventional strategies and methods.
+NeuroTypical strategies usually fit them poorly and NeuroTypicals often lack suitable strategies.

-A young autistic child’s lack of experience and poor executive functioning abilities mean that they are fully dependent upon their caretakers to guide them towards their successes even when they approach adulthood.
-Caretakers have to ask themselves how much effort and resources they want to put into developing their child’s potential, as well as who can help them devise suitable strategies to bring out their child’s potential.
+A young autistic child’s lack of experience and poor executive functioning abilities mean that they are fully dependent upon their caregivers to guide them towards their successes even when they approach adulthood.
+Caregivers must ask themselves how much effort and resources they want to put into developing their child’s potential, as well as who can help them devise suitable strategies to bring out their child’s potential.

-Caretakers who are very serious about talent development must employ homeschooling.
-They should engage autistic autism experts to help design a customized curriculum for their children.
-They have to be prepared to make a break with convention – such as letting their child specialize deeply in certain areas instead of striving for the well-rounded development profile of NeuroTypical children.
+Caregivers who are serious about talent development must employ home-schooling.
+They should engage autistic autism experts to help design a customised curriculum for their children.
+They must be prepared to break with convention – such as letting their child specialise deeply in certain areas instead of striving for the well-rounded development profile of NeuroTypical children.
 [This is simply an example; I am not saying that learning about multiple subjects is a bad idea.]

 I went to a mainstream school.
 No one around me knew at that time about autism, or that I was on the autism spectrum.
 Few suspected that I may have a problem because I was quiet and well-behaved.

 During Upper Primary school, I started reading university science and psychology textbooks borrowed from the public library.
 All the teachers could say was that I stop reading these and focus on the syllabus, the textbooks of which I found too boring to study.
 I was even previously denied the chance to represent the school for a science competition just because a classmate scored three points higher than me for a science test; he studied for the test but I did not.
-It would have been easy to encourage me to learn systematically to obtain a degree, after which I could perhaps even become a professor.
+It would have been easy to encourage me to learn systematically to obtain a degree, after which I might have a chance to become a professor.
 But my parents did nothing to develop my interests.

-In Secondary school, my parents had the foresight to purchase a computer for me.
+In Secondary school, few classmates owned a computer.
+My parents had the foresight to buy a computer for me.
 I mastered the basic functionality by myself within days but they were oblivious to my achievements.
 They sent me to attend boring basic computer lessons to learn what I already knew.
-Later on, not knowing any better, I simply used my computer to play games.
+Later, not knowing any better, I simply used my computer to play games.
 But my parents did nothing to guide me on how to use a computer productively.

 After I acquired self-consciousness in Secondary 3, I hated school which kept insisting on dumbing me down.
-The principal refused to let me drop arts and humanities subjects so that I could focus on specializing in science, even when I offered to bet her that I can answer every single question in the science textbook correctly.
-The subject teachers could not explain to me why their irrelevant subjects are important, simply telling me to focus on scoring well for my exams.
+The principal refused to let me drop arts and humanities subjects so that I could focus on specialising in science, even when I offered to bet her that I can answer her science questions correctly.
+The subject teachers could not explain to me why their irrelevant subjects were important, simply telling me to focus on scoring well for my exams.
 But my parents did nothing to change my school situation.

-Frustrated and upset, I purposely neglected my studies and even purposely sought to fail A Maths to punish my school.
-This cost me the opportunity to study IT (then a highly popular course) in Polytechnic and severely damaged my future career opportunities.
+Frustrated and upset, I purposely neglected my studies and failed A-Maths to punish my school.
+This cost me the opportunity to study Information Technology (then a highly popular course) in Polytechnic and severely damaged my future career opportunities.
 This time, my parents did something – they scolded me for being stupid and stubborn.
-The rest, is history.
+The rest is history.

-Caretakers, it is fine if other people do not believe in the potential of your autistic children.
-But if you also do not believe in your children, then they are surely done for.
-If you are unsure about how to develop your children’s potential, then ask someone else for help.
+Caregivers, it is fine if other people do not believe in the potential of autistic people.
+But if you also do not believe in them, then you have already lost the battle.
+If you are unsure about how to develop autistic potential, ask someone else for help.
 Do not make the same mistake as my parents.